 Acorn class work within the Early Years Foundation Stage.
-Miss Larcombe is class teacher and the class LSA's are Miss Lane and Mrs Feltham.
+Miss Bryant is the class teacher and the class LSA's are Miss Lane and Mrs Feltham.
 Although Acorn has the youngest children, it is the most important year as it is here that the foundations are laid for all future learning.
 Children develop quickly in the early years, and as early years practitioners we aim to do all we can to help children have the best possible start in life.

 The Early Years Foundation Stage begins at birth and children continue to make progress towards the Early Learning Goals in their first year at school.